anthonymonori/website/_posts/2016-12-24-back-from-span15.md

 description: SP- Conversations about design and technology -AN coming over the pond for the first time bringing talents together for a day of conversation about design and tech.
 ---

-_Please note that this blog-post was originally posted on 2015-11-20 15:18:32 on my previous blog._

-___

 SPAN design conference is an initiative by the [Google Design team](https://design.google.com) with the goal of bringing together the community and starting a conversation around design and technology.
 It started out as a conference called FORM, the previous year, in San Fransisco.
 They built upon that experience and re-branded the conference to different locations.
 This year, one was taking place in New York, while the other one in London.